ShmokeD/ZineCyberSec/Work Log.md

 well the shell worked.
 I saw from sudo -l that I could execute binaries that I could execute bins from /usr/sbin.
 Looking into the directory, visudo caught my eye.
 Learning more about visudo revealed that it opens some file in vi.
 I knew that i could escelate to a proper bash shell from there.
 And i was right!!!
 I got a whole bash shell with output returning to me.
 I used this opportunity to execute the reverse shell command which gave me a backdoor into the system as well.

+03-02-2024 23:08
+This is the final log for the new project I was given.
+I opened the file using ida and gdb and other debugging/ decompiling tools.
+I understood very little of the stuff at the start.
+But eventually started to understand how it goes down.
+The pseudocode helped by IDA helped a lot as well but confused me just as much.
+Unfortunately, my findings were limited by my lack of understanding of what I was doing.
+I have renamed the functions as I saw fit and also started commenting the code.
+But two days is too small a time to find anything of meaning out of this.